charlesrogers/product_management/qualitative_research/sample_size_quantification.md

-# Small Sample Size Quantifiaction
+# Sample Size Calculation
+## Normal Sample Size - Adjusted Wald
-## Adjusted Wald
+## Small Sample Size - Adjusted Wald
 > The adjusted Wald interval (also called the modified Wald interval), provides the best coverage for the specified interval when samples are less than about 150

 [Source: MeasuringU[(https://measuringu.com/wald/)